tony-aw/tinycodet/README.md

   if they contain pattern `p`.
 - The `s %[!sp]% p` operator selects elements from character vector s if they do NOT contain pattern `p`.
+- The `n %[intv]% ss` operator selects elements from numeric vector/matrix/array `n`, whose values are within the interval defined by `ss`.
+- The `n %[!intv]% ss` operator selects elements from numeric vector/matrix/array `n`, whose values are outside the interval defined by `ss`.

 As was the case with the string operators, pattern `p` can be a vector of regular expressions, or a call from the `s_pattern()` function.